WHERE TO SHOP FOR HEALTHY FOOD

-- Ellwood Thompson’s: a local, organic market in Carytown.
-They have a large refrigerated section with pre-made wraps/sandwiches which are vegan/vegetarian friendly, a large hot bar/salad bar with a plethora of options, a fresh juice bar, a large bulk bin section and a prepared foods counter.
+A local, organic market with a large hot bar/salad bar, a fresh juice bar, cafe, a large bulk bin section and a prepared foods counter.

-- Whole Foods: Whole Foods is my favorite store!
+Whole Foods is my favorite store!
 They carry almost any organic product you can think of as well as obscure health food items like chia seeds and wheat grass.
+Think Whole Foods is too expensive?
+Check out my post about how to save money at Whole Foods here!
 I like to make a stop at Whole Foods in all the cities I visit because they’re all set-up differently and have a variety of products based on the region and location.
 I’m pretty sure this makes me a health food nerd.

 - Harvest Grocery + Supply